-Walk through Tiananmen Square and into the magnificent Forbidden City; sightseeing here will involve approximately 3-4 hours on foot.
-Soak up the harmonious ambience of the Temple of Heaven for about an hour.
+Walk through Tiananmen Square and into the magnificent Forbidden City.
+Sightseeing at Tiananmen Square and the Forbidden City will involve approximately 3-4 hours on foot.
+Enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family.

-Tonight, eat a traditional Peking duck dinner and enjoy thrilling Chinese acrobatics show.
+Later, soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape, before enjoying a traditional Peking duck dinner.

 Please note: The Forbidden City is closed on Mondays.
 If this day of touring falls on a Monday, your touring in Beijing will be switched round so that the Forbidden City is visited on an alternative day.

-In an effort to preserve the Forbidden City, the number of entry tickets per day has been significantly reduced.
-Whilst every effort will be made to obtain the tickets, should this not be possible, then you will instead visit the Forbidden City from the outside and visit the nearby Prince Kung's Palace Museum.
+In an effort to preserve the Forbidden City, the number of entry tickets has been significantly reduced.
+Whilst every effort will be made to get the tickets, should this not be possible, then you will instead visit the Forbidden City from the outside and visit the nearby Prince Kung's Palace Museum.